kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

 ### Controller tag
-A tag of format`powervs.cluster.x-k8s.io-resource-owner:<cluster_name>` will be added by the controller to newly created cloud resources marking the resource as created by controller.
+A tag of format`sigs.k8s.io/cluster-api-provider-ibmcloud/cluster/<cluster-name>: owned` will be added by the controller to newly created cloud resources marking the resource as created by controller.
 During deletion phase the system will look for the presence of the tag inorder to proceed with deletion or to keep as it is.

 #### Following resources will be getting tagged